itzg/docker-minecraft-server/minecraft-server/README.md

     docker run -d -p 25565:25565 itzg/minecraft-server

-where the default server port, 25565, will be exposed on your host machine.
+where the standard server port, 25565, will be exposed on your host machine.

 If you want to serve up multiple Minecraft servers or just use an alternate port, change the host-side port mapping such as

     docker run -p 25566:25565 ...